crytic/building-secure-contracts/not-so-smart-contracts/solana/improper_pda_validation/README.md

 ```
 ## Mitigation

-The `find_program_address` function continously checks the expected value (via passing in the intended bump seed) and will return an error in the case the PDA address and/or bump don't match with the expected values.
+The `find_program_address` function finds the largest bump seeds for which there exists a corresponding PDA (i.e., an address not on the ed25519 curve), and returns both the address and the bump seed.
+The function panics in the case that no PDA address can be found.

 ```rust
         let (address, system_bump) = Pubkey::find_program_address(&[key.to_le_bytes().as_ref()], program_id);